ccnmtl/django-s3sign/README.md

 ### javascript/forms

-The required javascript is also included, so you can do a `collectstatic` and include it in your page with:
+The required javascript is also included, so you can include it in your page with:

     <script src="{{STATIC_URL}}s3sign/js/s3upload.js"></script>